aldelaro5/Bug-Fables-Internal-Docs/SetText/Related Systems/Text advance.md

 ## Text skip

-[SetText](../SetText.md) allows to skip the wait time that would normally happen at the end of the [life cycle > Dialogue post-processing](../life%20cycle.md#dialogue-post-processing) in [Dialogue mode](../Dialogue%20mode.md).
+[SetText](../SetText.md) allows to skip the wait time that would normally happen at the end of the [SetText Life Cycle > Dialogue post-processing](../SetText%20Life%20Cycle.md#dialogue-post-processing) in [Dialogue mode](../Dialogue%20mode.md).

 There are 2 instance fields of MainManager involved in this feature:

 * `skiptext`: Tells if a text skip was requested by either pressing the confirm input or the cancel input without holding it.
-Initialized to false in [life cycle > Dialogue setup](../life%20cycle.md#dialogue-setup) and overridden to false in multiple [Commands](../Commands/Commands.md) if applicable.
+Initialized to false in [SetText Life Cycle > Dialogue setup](../SetText%20Life%20Cycle.md#dialogue-setup) and overridden to false in multiple [Commands](../Commands/Commands.md) if applicable.
 * `isholdingskip`: Tells if the cancel input is held which implies that `skiptext` is true as this is a super set of the `skiptext`.
-Initialized to false in [life cycle > Dialogue setup](../life%20cycle.md#dialogue-setup)
+Initialized to false in [SetText Life Cycle > Dialogue setup](../SetText%20Life%20Cycle.md#dialogue-setup)

 When `skiptext` turns to true, SetText will process every letter without yielding until some conditions happens.
 For example, if a [Next](../Commands/Individual%20commands/Next.md) command is processed, it will force the text skip to stop before yielding for the next textbox, but there are other [Commands](../Commands/Commands.md) that stops it.